 Operation Mechanism

-Cloud Functions is a serverless computing service that enables you to run code without managing servers.
-CloudBase's Cloud Functions provides a simple, reliable, and efficient code execution environment, automatically handling all underlying infrastructure so you can focus on developing business logic.
+Cloud Functions (Cloud Functions) is a serverless computing service that allows you to run code without managing servers.
+The CloudBase cloud function provides you with a simple, reliable, and efficient code execution environment, automatically handling all underlying infrastructure and allowing you to focus on developing business logic.

 Core Features